aws-samples/ec2-lamp-server/README.md

 ### CloudFormation Outputs
 The following are available on **Outputs** section
-- `SSMSessionManager`: SSM Session Manager URL link to change login user password.
+- `SSMSessionManager`: SSM Session Manager URL link.
+Use this for terminal access and to change login user password.
 Password change command is in *Description* field.
 - `DCVwebConsole`: NICE DCV web browser client URL link.
 Login as the user specified in *Description* field#
 - `EC2Instance`: EC2 console URL link to start/stop your EC2 instance or to get the latest IPv4 (or IPv6 if enabled) address.
 - `WebUrl`: EC2 web server URL link